-Matthew Rattenbury is a life long gamer, with his close friend Adam they aim to fulfil there dreams of competing in an international tournament.
+Matthew Rattenbury is a life long gamer, with his close friend Adam they aim to fulfil their dream of competing in an international tournament.

-Adam Copeman is a life long gamer, with his close friend Matt they aim to fulfil there dreams of competing in an international tournament.
+Adam Copeman is a life long gamer, with his close friend Matt they aim to fulfil their dream of competing in an international tournament.

 Henry Hyde is the best selling author and writer of The Wargaming Compendium, the most in-depth miniature wargaming book ever written.

-Alan Perry is a miniature sculptor, from 1978 until 2014 he worked for Games Workshop, he now owns & runs Perry Miniatures with twin brother Micheal.
+Alan Perry is a miniatures sculptor.
+From 1978 until 2014 he worked for Games Workshop, and he now owns and runs Perry Miniatures with twin brother Micheal.

-Rick Priestley is a renowned game designer, he is best know for creating Warhammer & Warhammer 40,000 for Games Workshop.
+Rick Priestley is a renowned game designer best known for creating Warhammer and Warhammer 40,000 for Games Workshop.

-John Stallard is a wargame designer who worked for Games Workshop for 27 years.
-He is now the joint owner of Warlord Games along with Paul Sawyer.
+John Stallard is a wargames designer who worked for Games Workshop for 27 years.
+He is now the joint owner of Warlord Games with business partner Paul Sawyer.